eavictor/FlaskApps/README.md

 sudo chmod -c 400 STAR_eavictor.com.key
 sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048
 ```
-then choose one of setting template below, replace [username] and [domain and/or IP] with your username, domain and/or IP and copy paste:
+Then choose one of setting template below, replace [username] and [domain and/or IP] with your username, domain and/or IP and copy paste:
 ```
 # http and https (without auto-redirect to https)
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=